SimonasBan/SkipList_Java/README.md

 # SkipList_Java
 SkipList implementation on Java

-This is a Skip List (that uses keys) data structure implemented on Java.
+This is a Skip List data structure implemented on Java.
 It was created for my university project

 -------------
 Benchmark